 • Informative action to drive the business forward

 We hope our online gambling focused KPI article will prove to be useful for those not using them by now.
 We would love to hear how you managed to implement KPIs into your own online business operation and what were the results.
-From those experienced, we would much appreciate your take on the KPIs you follow.
+From those of you with experience, we would much appreciate your take on the KPIs you follow.

 Glossary of i-Gaming Terms